turboapps/docs/building/working_with_containers/containers.md

 ```

-Once you're finished editing a container, it can be saved and distributed in the form of images.
+Once you finish editing a container, it can be saved and distributed in the form of images.
 For more information on images, read on [here](/docs/building/working-with-images).

 Ensure the **--startup-file** flag is set to the application's main executable.
 Provide an image name, in this example use **instedit**.